-Aims and Accomplishments
+1.1 Aims and Accomplishments

-This Digital Archive Plan is a component of the Pacific Northwest Railroad Archive's effort to assure the long-term preservation, management and discoverability of the PNRA and partner Railroad History Organization (RHO) collections.
+This Digital Archive Plan (DAP) is a component of the Pacific Northwest Railroad Archive's effort to assure the long-term preservation, management and discoverability of the PNRA and partner Railroad History Organization (RHO) collections.
 Specifically, this document provides a framework of operations, policies and practices covering both the technical and non-technical aspects the Archive.
 The following actions were accomplished in the first phase of this effort, between September 2015 and June 2016.

-- A review of five platforms concluded with the selection of the AtoM platform for a trial.
-It most closely meets the needs of the PNRA in terms of functionality, low cost, backend and frontend ease of use, customization capabilities, and support options.
-AtoM provides modules for both collection information management and digital object management including an accession log, generation of descriptive records, filtered searching, thumbnail generation, and a customizable public interface. - PNRA Board performed strategic planning - PNRA commenced the development of a Financial Plan, Staffing and Succession Plans, and a Disaster Plan - Fundamental standards for metadata, interoperability, description, preservation, long-term sustainability were incorporated into the Digital Archive Plan. - PNRA staff and selected volunteers received education on digital archive terminology, principles, concepts, and standards - A preliminary arrangement scheme was drafted for PNRA collections (excludes RHO collections) - The drafting of collection-level findings aids/catalog records for PNRA collections was commenced.
-Excludes RHO collections.
+- PNRA Board performed strategic planning - PNRA commenced the development of a Financial Plan, Staffing and Succession Plans, and a Disaster Plan - Fundamental standards for metadata, interoperability, description, preservation, long- term sustainability were incorporated into the DAP. - PNRA staff and selected volunteers received education on digital archive terminology, principles, concepts, and standards. - A preliminary arrangement scheme was drafted for PNRA collections (excluded RHO collections). - The drafting of collection-level findings aids/catalog records for PNRA collections commenced (excluded RHO collections).